Eemanfatimaawan/Electricity-Billing-System/README.md

-📘 Smart Billing Control System – README
+📘 Smart Billing Control System

 💡 Overview
 The Smart Billing Control System is a C++ console application designed to calculate and suggest improvements for monthly electricity usage.
 It supports both residential and commercial users, including those with solar panels, and provides: